-Often described as the most beautiful church in Thailand, the Cathedral of the Immaculate Conception is one of the highlights of a visit to Chantaburi regardless of whether you are religious or not.
-There has been a Catholic church in Chantaburi for more than 300 years although the present building only dates back to the early 1900s.
+Often described as the most beautiful church in Thailand, the Cathedral of the Immaculate Conception is one of the highlights of a visit to Chanthaburi regardless of whether you are religious or not.
+There has been a Catholic church in Chanthaburi for more than 300 years although the present building only dates back to the early 1900s.

 The Gothic-style building which can be seen today is the fifth reincarnation of the church with the foundation stone laid in 1906.
 The church opened its doors a year later, but it took a number of more years to add all of the decorative features such as the stained-glass windows which feature a number of Christian saints.
 In 1944 the building was granted the status of cathedral.

-One of the unique features of Chantaburi Cathedral is the statue of the Virgin Mary located on a golden dais in front of the altar.
-Chantaburi is famous for its gem trade and the glittering, jewel-encrusted statue showcases the workmanship of the local people.
+One of the unique features of Chanthaburi Cathedral is the statue of the Virgin Mary located on a golden dais in front of the altar.
+Chanthaburi is famous for its gem trade and the glittering, jewel-encrusted statue showcases the workmanship of the local people.